open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/automatic/custom.md

 weight: 30
 ---

-The automatic instrumentation provides a base you can build on by adding your own manual instrumentation.
+The automatic instrumentation configures a tracerprovider and a meterprovider so that you can add your own manual instrumentation.
 By using both automatic and manual instrumentation, you can better instrument the logic and functionality of your applications, clients, and frameworks.

 ## Traces